Roots & Wildflowers

 But there was something that wasn’t sitting right with my values, flowers in florist shops constantly go to waste.
 So many beautiful blooms get tossed to the compost because they were not used in time.
 Obviously it’s a tricky business working with a product that doesn't have a shelf stable life, but the biggest culprit to flower waste is due to transportation.
 Most of your flowers travel overseas to you, after days in transport by the time they get to the florist they’re already a few days old, so they fade quickly after being received.
 I couldn’t stand seeing anything go to waste, so I researched and discovered the solution; flower farming.
 When you buy locally grown, flowers can be cut and in customers homes within the same day.
 Meaning that you’re getting the freshest flowers possible with the longest vase life.
 So I decided it was time to be a part of that solution with the slow flower movement, and to begin growing my own flowers.
 I felt it was my responsibility to do my part, and that it was my communities turn to experience the abundance of the freshest flowers around.

 So I asked my grandma if I could use her old vegetable garden and soon after got to planting.
-You can read more about what we've accomplished and our goals for the farm here.
-It may be small but it's only our first season.
+You can read more about the farm here.
+It may be small but it's only the beginning.
 One day I dream of owning a farm and being surrounded by a rainbow of flowers every day.
-It would bring me nothing but joy to look out my window to see the land I’m restoring and caring for bursting with a sea of blooms, but until then my micro urban flower farm in grandma’s garden will more than do.
+It would bring me nothing but joy to look out my window to see the land I’m restoring and caring for bursting with a sea of blooms, but until then my urban micro flower farm in grandma’s garden will more than do.